Antisemitism in Turkey: Public opinion

-In an 2008 survey by the Pew Research Center, 76% of Turks had an unfavourable view of Jews and 7% had a positive view on Jews.
+In a 2008 survey by the Pew Research Center, 76% of Turks had an unfavourable view of Jews and 7% had a positive view on Jews.

 Turkish Jews are concerned about antisemitic sentiments in Turkey, for example, some private shops posted tablets with the inscription "Jews are not allowed".
 A similar concern is also raised by American Jewish organizations.

 IDC Professor Barry Rubin believes that an open advocacy of antisemitism in Turkey "is far superior to anything that happens in Europe."

 After the raid of Israel on "Freedom Flotilla" off the coast of Gaza, on 31 May 2010, which resulted in the death of 9 Turkish citizens, the Turkish Prime Minister Erdoğan said that "Israel must put an end to speculation on Semitism around the world", and Islamist demonstrators on the anti-Israeli rallies have used antisemitic slogans, including phrase "Death to the Jews".

 Rıfat Bali, believes that any attempt to resist the growth of antisemitic sentiments would lead to the deterioration of the situation, Turkish Jews must either leave, or be prepared to live in a massive antisemitic environment.